saandeepa93/phd/phd/roadmap.md

 ## 2. Other uses

 1. Can be extended to engagement/attention estimation
-2. Some of the references already incorporate the zero-training deep-fake video generation; my approach intended to be applicable to deep fake detection, too
+2. Some of the references already incorporate the unsupervised deep-fake video generation; my approach intended to be applicable to deep fake detection, too.

 ## 3. Formulation